 Being a full-time medical professional, Scott has often found himself trying to find ways to balance a full-time job, full-time training, a happy home, and he has proven that it can be done with a proper schedule and a good support team.
 Scott is now a physical therapist and athletic trainer in the west valley of Phoenix and has trained, rehabilitated, and coached numerous Kona and Boston-bound endurance athletes throughout various training seasons.
 Scott also works with countless age-group athletes training for short and long-distance racing who are toeing their first start line and have goals outside of a “podium finish” or a “championship qualifier”, frequently out to simply push their own limits to prove they can finish.
 Outside of training and working, Scott spends time with his Ironman-finisher wife, Lauren, their menagerie of rescue animals, and anyone who will join him for a mountain summit.

 -12 Ironman finishes & counting, countless Ironman 70.3 finishes

 -Competed in Ironman and 70.3 events all over the world

 Whether you're trying to finish your first IRONMAN event or make the podium within the professional field, we will review your goals and objectives as an athlete, parent, spouse or employee and take a collaborative approach to achieve excellence within the context of your life.
 Improvement must come without the compromising the non-negotiable components of your life: performance at work, personal health and the best version of yourself that you can provide your family.

-Access to our private Toro Performance Facebook page, race meetups, training camp opportunities & free Phoenix group training options.
+Access to our private Toro Performance Facebook page, support and sponsorship from the industry's premier brands, race meetups, training camp opportunities & free Phoenix group training options.

 In order to make the most effective use of your time, we utilize four HR zones.
 This allows us to eliminate the zone between ZR and Z1 which serves no purpose--we call this the "grey zone".